-Pose Season 3 may have now finished airing in the US, but excited fans in Britain are still waiting for its appearance on BBC2 this summer.
-In bittersweet news for all Pose devotees, however, this series will be the show’s last (sad face!).
+Pose Season 3 has now finished airing in the US, but excited fans in Britain can watch the hit series on BBC2 from Sunday August 8.
+In bittersweet news for all Pose devotees, however, this third series will be the show’s last (sad face!).

 We suppose all good things must come to a close, but it looks like executive producers Ryan Murphy/Brad Falchuk/Steve Canals have given us plenty to look forward to before we say goodbye to Blanca, Elektra, Angel, Pray Tell and the rest of the gang who got us so emotionally hooked in those groundbreaking first two seasons.

-So here’s our guide to all things Pose Season 3, including chats and an episode recap and review…
+So here’s our guide to all things Pose Season 3, including chats with the cast, episode recaps and reviews…

 Pose Season 3 release date